The Death Match: Historical research

 The first genuine historical studies of the "Death Match" confirmed the reports of the eyewitnesses.
-Former Generallieutenant of Justice Volodymyr Pristaiko, having been vice chief of the Ukrainian Security Service SBU, summoned his analysis of the papers documenting the arrest and death of the Dynamo players: "There was definitively no context to the match."
-In his book (2006), he published NKVD papers concerning FC Start from 1944 to 1948 as well as KGB documents from the Brezhnev era.
+The former general lieutenant of justice, Volodymyr Pristaiko, having been vice chief of the Ukrainian Security Service (SBU), summoned his analysis of the papers documenting the arrest and death of the Dynamo players: "There was definitively no context to the match."
+In his 2006 book, he published NKVD papers concerning FC Start from 1944 to 1948 as well as KGB documents from the Brezhnev era.

 Historian Volodymyr Hynda showed that defeats of German teams against local clubs happened regularly.
 The Ukrainian press, controlled by the Germans, published many reports about these matches.
 Hynda found information about 150 matches and documented the results of 111 among them: the Ukrainians won 60 matches and lost 36 matches, 15 were draws.

 History of FC Start

-Articles published in the daily Nove ukrainske Slovo (New Ukrainian Word), controlled by the Germans, the reports of the witnesses and the NKVD documentation allow a reconstruction of FC Start's history.
+Articles published in the daily Nove ukrainske Slovo ("New Ukrainian Word"), controlled by the Germans, the reports of the witnesses and the NKVD documentation allow a reconstruction of FC Start's history.

 Squad

-In bold are players of FC Lokomotyv Kyiv.
+In bold are players of FC Lokomotiv Kiev.